lfr/lfr.github.io/fun/_posts/2021-1-11-fable-validation-blocks.md

 If there's anything worse than writing javascript, it's having to read the javascript that you write.
 Thanks to [Fable](https://fable.io), you can write javascript that you don't have to read, indeed, you don't even have to write it.

 Similarly, [FSharp.ValidationBlocks](https://github.com/lfr/FSharp.ValidationBlocks) allows you to validate things without writing any validation code, only rules.
-Yes, you can try to do validation without it, but like going to the toilet without toilet paper it's not impossible but it can be messy.
+Yes, you can try to do validation without it, but like going to the toilet without toilet paper it's possible but it can be messy.

 ## Thanks, I'll take both ✌